Galaxoid-Labs/OrdKit/README.md

 ```

 Take a look at the Tests for more examples.
 You can run them by adding your Ordinals server url to the `OrdKitTests.swift` in the setup method.

-## Todo
-- [ ] Decode CBOR metadata hex into dictionary
-- [ ] Maybe add content endpoints where based on content_type you can download the data, such as images, etc